 Firstly, aim for multi-strain formulations which will provide you with multiple benefits – aim for a range of strains from the bifidobacteria and lactobacilli families.

 You also want to consider how many colony-forming units (CFUs) are present in your probiotic formulation.
 Because this will affect how many make it to your gut alive, and colonize where they are needed.

-Aim for at least 25 million CFU per dose, ideally higher if you can find it.
-And make sure your probiotics are live – so that they will withstand the journey to your gut.
+Make sure your probiotics are live – so that they will withstand the journey to your gut.